Unpacking Security Scanners for GitHub Actions Workflows: Abstract

 \section{Abstract}

-\ghas is a widely used platform that allows developers to automate the build and deployment of their projects through configurable workflows.
-As the platform's popularity continues to grow, it has become a target of choice for the most recent software supply chain attacks.
+\ghas is a widely used platform to automate the build and deployment of software projects through configurable workflows.
+As the platform's popularity grows, it also becomes a target of choice for software supply chain attacks.
 These attacks exploit excessive permissions, ambiguous versions or the absence of artifact integrity checks to compromise the workflows.
 In response to these attacks, several security scanners have emerged to help developers harden their workflows.

-In this paper, we perform the first systematic comparison of \nbtools \ghaworkflows security scanners.
-We compare them regarding scope (which security weaknesses they target), regarding detection capabilities (how many weaknesses they detect), and regarding usability (how long they take to scan a workflow).
-In order to compare the scanners on a common ground, we first establish a taxonomy of 10 security weaknesses that can be found in \ghaworkflows.
+In this paper, we perform the first systematic comparison of \nbscanner \ghaworkflows security scanners.
+We compare them regarding scope (which security weaknesses they target), detection capabilities (how many weaknesses they detect), and performance (how long they take to scan a workflow).
+In order to compare the scanners on a common ground, we first establish a classification of 10 common security weaknesses that can be found in \ghaworkflows.
 Then, we run the scanners against a curated set of \nbworkflows workflows.

-Our study reveals that the landscape of \ghaworkflows security scanners is very diverse, with both large-scope tools and very focused ones.
-More importantly, we provide evidence that these scanners have different interpretations of the security weaknesses, leading to significant differences regarding the nature and the number of reported weaknesses.
+Our study reveals that the landscape of \ghaworkflows security scanners is very diverse, with both general purpose and focused scanners.
+More importantly, we provide evidence that these scanners implement fundamentally different analysis strategies, leading to major gaps regarding the nature and the number of reported security weaknesses.
 Based on these empirical evidence we make actionable recommendations for developers to harden their \ghaworkflows.